FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching: FragFM Framework

 We aim to model the joint distribution over the fragment-level graph and its latent representation, $X:=(\mathcal{G}, z)$, through the flow‑matching after a continuous‑time generative paradigm.
 Flow matching begins at a known prior at~$t{=}0$ and follows a learned vector field that continuously transforms this prior into the target data distribution at~$t{=}1$.

 In our coarse graph $\mathcal{G}$, both nodes $\{x\}$ and edges $\{\varepsilon\}$ are discrete categorical variables, for which we adopt DFM realized by a continuous time Markov chain (CTMC) \citep{dfm_1}.
-In this section, we focus on the fragment type generation modeling.
+In this section, we focus on the \fix{generation of fragment types}.
 For latent vector and edges, we follow the standard flow-matching for continuous \citep{cfm} and discrete \citep{dfm_1} features, further described in \cref{appsubsec:details_of_flow_modeling}.

-\paragraph{DFM for fragment types and Info-NCE Loss.} Because realistic chemical spaces involve an extremely large vocabulary of fragment types $|\mathcal{F}|$, directly modeling a CTMC over the entire space is computationally prohibitive. \fix{To address this, we adopt the masked version of DFM, in which a node remains fixed once it is de-masked, and further introduce a stochastic fragment bag strategy to handle the large fragment vocabulary efficiently.} \fix{Given a noisy state $X_t = (\mathcal{G}_t, z_t)$, we draw a subset $\mathcal{B}\subset\mathcal{F}$ of size $N$ from the full fragment vocabulary and then sample a node $x_1$ within this restricted subset.} As a result, the model approximates the \fix{in-bag conditional posterior} \(p(x_1\mid X_t,x_1\!\in\!\mathcal{B})\) rather than the unconditional one \(p_{1\mid t}(x_1\mid X_t)\).
+\paragraph{DFM for fragment types and Info-NCE Loss.} Because realistic chemical spaces involve an extremely large vocabulary of fragment types $|\mathcal{F}|$, directly modeling a CTMC over the entire space is computationally prohibitive.
+To address this, we adopt a masked version of DFM, in which a node remains fixed once it is de-masked, and further introduce a stochastic fragment bag strategy to efficiently handle the large fragment vocabulary.
+Given a noisy state $X_t = (\mathcal{G}_t, z_t)$, we draw a subset $\mathcal{B}\subset\mathcal{F}$ of size $N$ from the full fragment vocabulary and then sample a node $x_1$ within this restricted subset.
+As a result, the model approximates the in-bag conditional posterior \(p(x_1\mid X_t,x_1\!\in\!\mathcal{B})\) rather than the unconditional one \(p_{1\mid t}(x_1\mid X_t)\).

 To train the model, we follow the Info-NCE formulation \citep{oord2018representation}, constructing fragment bags and parameterizing the density ratio $p_{1|t}(x_1|X_t)/p_1(x_1)$ with a neural network $f_{\theta}$.
 For each training step we build a bag~$\mathcal{B}$ that contains one positive fragment $x_1^{+}\sim p_{1|t}(x_1|X_t)$ and $N{-}1$ negative fragments $x_{1}^{-}$ sampled i.i.d. from the marginal fragments library distribution $p_1(x)$.
 Applying the Info-NCE formulation, we can write the in-bag posterior as